Murders of Nicola Hughes and Fiona Bone: Incident

-Suspect
+Perpetrator

-Dale Cregan was born at Tameside General Hospital on 6 June 1983 to Anita Marie Cregan, and Paul Cregan, a tool setter from Manchester.
+Dale Cregan was born at Tameside General Hospital on 6 June 1983 to Anita Marie Cregan and Paul Cregan, a tool setter from Manchester.
 He is one of three siblings.
 Cregan's older brother Dean was born two years earlier and a younger sister followed, before his father left the family and eventually married a former policewoman with Greater Manchester Police.

 Cregan attended the now-defunct Littlemoss High School in Droylsden, Greater Manchester, where he began dealing cannabis and reportedly developed a "bad fetish" for knives.
 He spent eighteen months living with his sister in Tenerife.
 Upon his return, Cregan began collecting firearms until he possessed around ten weapons, including machine guns.
 By the age of 22, Cregan had begun dealing cocaine, claiming £20,000 a week in profits but always giving his official job as a "plasterer".

 Cregan is known as "One Eye" due to his missing left eye, which is believed to have been carved out with a knife under circumstances unknown; he has told friends it was the result of a brawl in Thailand.
 During his 17-week trial, Cregan had to take out his false eye as he left and returned from court to ensure officers could check he was not hiding anything in the empty socket.